© Gabriel Blaj | Dreamstime.com

 What Can You Do to Balance Blood Sugar Levels?

-The first and most important step is to begin a healthy eating plan.
+The first and most important step for decreasing your blood sugar levels is to begin a healthy eating plan.
 Specifically, try to limit your consumption of foods that cause high blood sugar symptoms: Sweets, soda, and starches (breads, pasta, rice, corn, potatoes, etc.)

-Along with healthful eating, begin exercising a few days a week and start taking high quality antioxidants to help reverse nutrient deficiencies.
+Along with healthful eating, begin exercising a few days a week and start taking high quality antioxidants to help reverse nutrient deficiencies and decrease your blood sugar levels.

 Watson GS, Craft S. Insulin resistance, inflammation, and cognition in Alzheimer’s disease: lessons for multiple sclerosis.
 J Neurol Sci.
 2006 Jun 15;245(1-2):21-33